DISCLAIMER: I neither own nor make profit off anything Marvel related.

-"That wouldn't be very exciting; she spends most of her time at the hospital restocking and cleaning equipment."
-I shot Bette a dark look but she didn't appear to notice.
+"That wouldn't be very exciting; she spends most of her time at the hospital restocking and cleaning equipment," I shot Bette a dark look but she didn't appear to notice.
 "The rest of us go to the beach, or into town.
 Do you dance, Steve?"

 "Not really, ma'am."

-"Well, we should probably be on our way; it was nice to meet you."
+"Well," I stated abruptly before Bette could lose her dignity.
+"We should probably be on our way; it was nice to meet you."

 I linked my arm with Bette's, quickly turning us around and maneuvering back through the crowd.
-As we climbed the stairs, my hazel eyes unwittingly drifted back towards Steve who was watching us, he flashed me a boyish grin and I quickly looked ahead before it could disarm me completely.
+As we climbed the stairs, my hazel eyes unwittingly drifted back towards Steve who was watching us, he flashed me a boyish grin and I hastily looked ahead before it could disarm me completely.

-"He wasn't what I expected."
+"He wasn't what I expected,"